axense234/Grocery-Bud-REACT/README.md

 ## **Version History**

+- 0.3
+  - Analyzed code to gather to-do tasks and also added Docker to the project.
 - 0.2
   - Improved reducerFunction logic and improved how the website looks.
   - See [commit change](https://github.com/axense234/Grocery-Bud-REACT/commits/master) or See [release history](https://github.com/axense234/Grocery-Bud-REACT/releases)